Chicago/tnp-reporting-manual/_docs/data_quality.md

 ## Scope

 TNPs should check all files for data quality before submission and verify that they pass *at least* the following tests.
-Additional tests as each company sees fit are highly encouraged, as is reaching out to the City of Chicago for any discussion each company thinks useful in this effort.
+Additional tests as each TNP sees fit are highly encouraged, as is reaching out to the City of Chicago for any discussion each TNP thinks useful in this effort.

-Note that these tests are designed to detect structural errors in the data files.
-Companies should also make reasonable efforts to check for situations in which data are structurally valid but incorrect.

 Errors detected should be fixed before file submission.
-If it is impossible or unreasonably difficult to fix the errors, companies should inform BACP of the nature and degree (such as number of records affected) of the known errors in a file.
+If it is impossible or unreasonably difficult to fix the errors, TNPs should inform BACP of the nature and degree (such as number of records affected) of the known errors in a file.

 ## File Format